Fill in this quick form to receive your FREE personal holiday quote from us...

-Explore New Zealand with one of our luxury New Zealand holidays.
-A private guided tour is an ideal way to explore New Zealand and is personalised to suit your group.
-Our private guided tours are hosted by one of New Zealand’s leading tour guides.
+Explore New Zealand with one of our escorted New Zealand holidays.
+Private guided trips to New Zealand are an ideal way to explore New Zealand and are personalised to suit your group.
+Our private guided trips to New Zealand are hosted by one of New Zealand’s leading tour guides.
 Your guide will meet your group at the airport and chauffeur your group to explore the destinations and activities included in your personalised tour package.
 They will tend to your needs and share valuable local knowledge with your group to enhance your holiday experience.
-We can cater for groups between 1-20 people.
+We can cater for groups between 1-40 people.

 Our private guided tour packages are flexible and are booked to suit your group’s travel dates and interests.